nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 * The GNU Gettext package for Windows for message localization support.
 The build can be found at: <http://gnuwin32.sourceforge.net/downlinks/gettext.php>.
 	* Once downloaded, copy both exe files to your add-on development folder.
 See the next section for a description of the add-on folder structure.
 * Git 1.7.9 or later if you wish to upload the add-on to a repository such as Bitbucket (optional.
 See below).
 You can use various Git clients, such as Git Bash, Cygwin's Git, and Tortoise Git.
-* The NVDA Community Add-on Template for ease of add-on file and folder packaging and management (optional.
-[Download the add-on template)][3] .
+* The NVDA Community Add-on Template for ease of add-on file and folder packaging and management (optional: download the [add-on template]) .
 * If you are developing support for a program, speech synthesizer, or braille display, install the needed software and hardware.

 Note: if using Windows 10 Anniversary Update or later and wish to use Ubuntu on Windows (aka Windows Subsystem for Linux), you can use Advanced Packaging Tool (APT) to obtain SCons and Gettext.
 You can then use pip to download and install Markdown.